beneviolabs/privy-near-connect/README.md

 https://raw.githubusercontent.com/beneviolabs/privy-near-connect/refs/heads/release/executor.js
 ```

 The workflow in `.github/workflows/build-executor.yml` runs automatically on every push to `main`.
-To trigger it manually or set it up for the first time:

-1. **Ensure the workflow has write access.** In the repository settings, go to _Settings → Actions → General → Workflow permissions_ and select "Read and write permissions".
+To trigger it:

-2. **Merge to `main`** (or trigger manually via _Actions → Build and publish executor.js to release branch → Run workflow_).
-The workflow will:
+1. **Merge to `main`** (or trigger manually via _Actions → Build and publish executor.js to release branch → Run workflow_).
+The workflow will build executor.js and commit it to the `release` branch.
-   - Install dependencies
-   - Build the library with `NODE_ENV=production`
-   - Check out (or create) the `release` branch
-   - Commit `executor.js` to the root of that branch and push

-3. **Verify the artifact** is accessible at the raw URL above.
+2. **Verify the artifact** is accessible at the raw URL above.
 It may take a few seconds after the workflow completes for GitHub's CDN to reflect the latest commit.

 > The `release` branch is machine-managed.
 Do not push to it manually — changes will be overwritten on the next workflow run.